 TGbe editor: Please update the following paragraph in this subclause as shown below:

-An EHT STA that is affiliated with an MLD supports multi-link operation (MLO)[13978].
+An EHT STA that is affiliated with an MLD supports multi-link operation[13978].
 An EHT AP supports MLO.

 35.3.3 Advertisement of multi-link information in Multi-Link element